Kefine Quatio VS Hidizs mk12 x Ducbloke

 Home Ranking Compare IEMs

 Kefine Quatio and Hidizs mk12 x Ducbloke use 2DD+2BA and 1DD driver setups respectively.
 Kefine Quatio costs $130 while Hidizs mk12 x Ducbloke costs $199.
 Hidizs mk12 x Ducbloke is $69 more expensive.
-Hidizs mk12 x Ducbloke holds a clear 0.5-point edge in reviewer scores (6.6 vs 7.1).
+Hidizs mk12 x Ducbloke holds a slight 0.3-point edge in reviewer scores (6.9 vs 7.1).
 Kefine Quatio carries a user score of 8.
-Hidizs mk12 x Ducbloke has significantly better bass with a 1.1-point edge, Hidizs mk12 x Ducbloke has better treble with a 0.8-point edge, Hidizs mk12 x Ducbloke has significantly better dynamics with a 1.3-point edge and Hidizs mk12 x Ducbloke has better soundstage with a 0.9-point edge.
+Hidizs mk12 x Ducbloke has significantly better bass with a 1.2-point edge, Hidizs mk12 x Ducbloke has better treble with a 0.7-point edge, Hidizs mk12 x Ducbloke has significantly better dynamics with a 1.8-point edge, Hidizs mk12 x Ducbloke has better soundstage with a 0.9-point edge and Hidizs mk12 x Ducbloke has significantly better details with a 1.8-point edge.

 Insights